DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     to make sure that the installation of packages and possible reboot afterwards don't interfere with scheduled backups or people who want to use the server for work, I used this:
     ```systemd
-    # define the time when unattended-updates upgrades packages
+    # define the time when unattended-upgrades upgrades packages
     # (and possibly reboots afterwards),
     # to prevent conflicts with the backup script (that starts at 05:03)
     [Timer]